stochasticHydroTools/libMobility/README.md

 $ cmake -DCMAKE_INSTALL_PREFIX=$CONDA_PREFIX ..
 $ make all install
 ```
 It is advisable to install the library in the conda environment, so that the python bindings are available.
 The environment variable $CONDA_PREFIX is set to the root of the conda environment.

 CMake will compile all modules under the solvers directory as long as they adhere to the conventions described in "Adding a new solver".

+After compilation, the python bindings will be available in the conda environment under the name libMobility.

 The following variables are available to customize the compilation process: